Tiazzo/Meme-Game/README.md

 # Meme Game - Inspired by "What Do You Meme?"

-This project is an interactive meme game inspired by "What Do You Meme?" where users select captions for meme images.
+This university project is an interactive meme game inspired by "What Do You Meme?" where users select captions for meme images.
 This version features a client-server architecture with separate frontend and backend components.

 ## Project Structure